Kobee1203/weedow-searchy/README.md

     * Spring Data JPA
     * H2 Database
     ![start.spring.io](./docs/images/start.spring.io.png)
-* Update the generated project by adding the dependency of Spring Data Search:
+* Update the generated project by adding the dependency of Searchy:
     * For [Maven](https://maven.apache.org/) project, add the dependency in the `pom.xml` file:
     ```xml
     <dependency>
       <groupId>com.weedow</groupId>
-      <artifactId>spring-data-search-jpa</artifactId>
+      <artifactId>weedow-searchy-jpa</artifactId>
       <version>2.0.0</version>
     </dependency>
     ```
     * For [Gradle](https://gradle.org/) project, add the dependency in the `build.gradle` file:
     ```groovy
-    implementation "com.weedow:spring-data-search-jpa:2.0.0"
+    implementation "com.weedow:weedow-searchy-jpa:2.0.0"
     ```
 * Create a new file `Person.java` to add a new JPA Entity `Person` with the following content:
     ```java